 Are you getting enough sleep?
 Many people believe incorrectly that they are.
 Some even claim that they can survive on less than eight or even less than six hours of sleep, a dearth of shut-eye that would leave most of us feeling both the cognitive and physical effects.
 Over time, getting less than your needed amount of sleep every night adds up to what scientists call sleep debt.

 Just like an overdrawn account, the consequences of regular sleep “overdraft” can compound until they are serious.
 People begin to suffer consequences when they don’t get the amount of sleep that they need over a significant period of time.
 How much sleep exactly does a person need?
 While the numbers vary, getting less than six hours per night appears to create a significant amount of sleep debt.

 The Consequences of Missing Out on Sleep

 How do you feel after a sleepless night?
 For most people, life without adequate sleep can be difficult.
 Our bodies have several systems in place to ensure that we get the sleep we need.
 Adenosine begins to build up in our cells, which appears to be part of the pathway that makes us feel sleepy.
 In addition, our circadian rhythms release hormones such as melatonin that encourage us to go to sleep at the correct time.

 Over time, the effects compound to take quite a toll on our health.
 Several studies have shown that people who regularly miss out on the ideal amount of sleep can suffer attention difficulties, memory issues and higher levels of stress.
 Their driving is affected, with tired driving causing similar effects to drunk driving.
 Lack of sleep can weaken your immune system.
-In addition, a large and growing body of studies have concluded that not getting enough sleep can also lead to higher levels of inflammation in your body.
+In addition, a large and growing body of studies has concluded that not getting enough sleep can also lead to higher levels of inflammation in your body.
 Over time, this inflammation contributes to higher rates of heart disease, metabolic disease and even cancer.

 Can You “Pay Off” Sleep Debt?